Stockton heading to Salisbury, Maryland, to face No. 1 team in country in NCAA tourney

 The teams met last year, and it didn't go well for the Ospreys, but the circumstances were unique.
 It was a hastily scheduled game after the Ospreys learned they could play a nonconference opponent under the 2021 COVID-19 restrictions.
 For the Ospreys, it was the season opener and the only nonconference game they got to play all year.
 The Sea Gulls, playing their seventh game of the season and ranked No. 2, won 26-6.

 That was last year.
-This season, the Ospreys have won 15 games in a row.
+This season, the Ospreys have won 15 straight.

 He called the Sea Gulls "ultra talented.
 They're probably the marquee program in Division III.
 But there is no fear in us.
 We know the task is tall, but we're mentally and physically prepared."